lzwjava/blog-source/notes/2025-06-01-basic-need-en.md

 ---
-title: "Human Choice: Beyond Basic Needs"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Human Choice: Beyond Basic Needs'
 translated: false
-generated: true
 ---

 The phrase "吃喝拉撒睡" (eat, drink, poop, pee, sleep) captures the basic biological necessities of human life.
 Beyond these, it’s absolutely possible for someone to choose to do nothing else in a day, assuming their basic needs are met and they have no immediate obligations.
 People can opt for minimal activity—lounging, daydreaming, or just existing—especially if they’re in a position where survival doesn’t demand more effort (e.g., food and shelter are secured).